Fade BG Image

 "Then… [Rice].
 Where does this come from?"

-Ah, a difficult question right off the bat.
+Whoa, a tough question right off the bat.

-Even if I said "I don't know since Haku-san procures it for us," this hero could directly confirm with Haku-san.
-If Haku-san then answered "I don't know about that," it would create a contradiction.
-Getting caught on that could be pretty bad.
+Even if I said "I don't know since Haku-san procures it for us," this hero could go confirm directly with Haku-san.
+If Haku-san then answered "I wouldn't know," it would create a contradiction.
+Getting caught on that could turn out pretty badly.

 "… Well, this is a business, so I'd rather not reveal our supplier."